MiDataInt/mdi-apps-framework/shiny/shared/session/modules/appSteps/assignSamples/README.md

-All apps that use the assignSamples module must also use sourceFileUpload as their first step, as assignSamples reads its data from one or more sources that are the outcomes returned by the sourceFileUpload module.
+All apps that use the assignSamples module must also use sourceFileUpload as their first step, as assignSamples reads its data from one or more sources that are the outcomes returned by sourceFileUpload.

 ### Definition and structure of categories and sample sets